cnorick/curse-of-strahd-notes/Misc/Shopping in Barovia.md

 - Deck of cards
 - Silver locket
 - Rusted lantern
-- Jar with full of liquid and a couple solid objects
+- Jar full of liquid and a couple solid objects
 - Dice made from bone
 - Taxidermied raven
 - Moth-eaten cloak